Physics-constrained Gaussian Processes for Predicting Shockwave Hugoniot Curves: Background

 where \(C_v(T)\) is the specific heat (which is assumed to be independent of pressure).

-Under shock conditions, solids exhibit a threshold value of elastic deformation after which plastic deformation is initiated.
+For relatively small particle velocities, a single shock wave propagates with velocity $u_s$ through elastic deformation in the material, as illustrated in Figure~\ref{schematic_shock_1} and shown in the left-most ``Elastic'' region in Figure~\ref{Us_vs_Up} relating $u_s$ and $u_p$ for SiC from MD shock simulations.
 When the imparted particle velocity induces stresses that result in plastic deformation, the material is said to reach its Hugoniot Elastic Limit (HEL).
-For shock scenarios below the HEL, a distinct elastic wave forms and propagates with velocity $u_s$ as illustrated in Figure~\ref{schematic_shock_1} and shown in the left-most ``Elastic'' region in Figure~\ref{Us_vs_Up} relating $u_s$ and $u_p$ for SiC from MD shock simulations.
 For imparted particle velocities above the HEL, a two-wave structure is often observed with an elastic leading wave (denoted by blue x's in the ``Elastic-Plastic'' regime in Figure~\ref{Us_vs_Up}) having shock velocity $u_{s_1}$ followed by a trailing plastic wave having shock velocity $u_{s_2}$ (denoted by red x's in Figure~\ref{Us_vs_Up}).
-Above a certain particle velocity ($u_p>2.5$ km/s), the trailing plastic wave and the elastic wave merge to form a single plastic leading wave, this happens for our example at a particle velocity above 2 km/s.
-Driving to higher shock velocities can result in additional processes.In the SiC case shown, a trailing phase transformation wave forms (denoted by green x's in Figure~\ref{Us_vs_Up}), which again increases in velocity with higher particle velocity.
-Finally, in the ``overdriven'' state, a single phase transition leading wave forms with increasing shock velocity.
+Driving to higher particle velocities, $u_{s_2}$ increases and the trailing plastic wave and the elastic wave merge to form a single plastic leading wave (above $u_p\approx2$ km/s in Figure~\ref{Us_vs_Up}).
+At even higher particle velocities, additional thermodynamic processes are activated and a trailing phase transformation wave forms (denoted by green x's in Figure~\ref{Us_vs_Up}), which again increases in velocity with higher particle velocity.
+Finally, in the ``Overdriven'' state, a single phase transition wave forms with increasing shock velocity.

-The objective of this work is to derive and generate a machine learning model capable of predicting shock velocity, pressure, and other thermodynamic variables for a given shock scenario (i.e.\ a prescribed $u_p$) that is constrained by shock physics (e.g., Rankine-Hugoniot equations in Eqs.~\eqref{hugoniot_pressure}--\eqref{hugoniot_energy}) and trainable from a limited number of MD simulations such as the data shown in Figure~\ref{Us_vs_Up}.
-Note that direct application of the Rankine-Hugoniot equations in the form of Eqs.~\eqref{hugoniot_pressure}--\eqref{hugoniot_energy} cannot describe the material behavior in the dual-wave regime.
-A generalized formulation that accounts for these effects is presented next in Section~\ref{sec:Gen_RH}.
-We then introduce the MD shock simulations and the process for extracting relevant data from them.
-Concluding this section, we present the basics of Gaussian process regression that will be needed for the formulation.